 '''

-import tifffile
+import skimage.io

-data = tifffile.imread('img.tif')
+data = skimage.io.imread('img.tif')

 print(data.shape)

 '''

 If drag-and-drop of the tiff into the GUI does not work correctly, then it's likely that the shape of the tiff is incorrect.
 If drag-and-drop works (you can see a tiff with multiple planes), then the GUI will automatically run 3D segmentation and display it in the GUI.
 Watch the command line for progress.
 It is recommended to use a GPU to speed up processing.